MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore/jsonstore-ios.md

 * [Sample application](#sample-application)

 ## Adding JSONStore
-Adding the JSONStore component to native iOS applications is accomplished using CocoaPods.
-First, make sure the MobileFirst Native SDK is present by following the instructions in the tutorial: [Configuring a Native iOS Application with the MobileFirst Platform SDK](../configuring-the-mfpf-sdk/configuring-a-native-ios-application-with-the-mfp-sdk/).

-Next, perform the following steps:

 1. Edit the existing `podfile`, located at the root of the Xcode project.
 Add to the file: